baskuit/pinyon/src/model/readme.md

 * `ModelBatchInput`
 * `ModelBatchOutput`

 Their definitions vary considerably depending on the derived class.
-In the monte-carlo, the input is a
+In the Monte Carlo model, the input is a

 ```cpp
     void get_input(